umd-annotation/umd-annotation-tool/scripts/IngestingTA2Annotations/README.md

 ## Process Overview

 The TA2 Annotations rely on JSONL files from Hololens and other containers that record data about translations and events that occur during a scenario.
-These include things like alerts, remediations and automatic speech recognition as well as translation.
+These include things like alerts, remediation and automatic speech recognition as well as translation.

 These JSONL files need to be converted into a TrackJSON file so that the Annotation Web application can interpret the data and display it to annotators.